PentHertz/SoapyHarogic/README.md

 **What is Error -12?**
 If the device's internal amplifiers or ADC are saturated by a signal that is too strong for the current gain setting, the hardware will report an **IF Overflow** (error code -12).

 With the current driver, this is handled as a non-fatal warning.
-You will see a D (for Dropped/Distorted packet) in your console log, and the stream will continue, but the data will be clipped and unusable.
+You will see a `D` (for Dropped/Distorted packet) in your console log, and the stream will continue, but the data will be clipped and unusable.

-💡 **How to fix IF Overflow (D spam):** If you see D's in your log or your signal looks "flat-topped" in the waterfall, it means the gain is too high. **Increase the Reference Level** (e.g., from -70 to -50) until the overflow stops.
+💡 **How to fix IF Overflow (`D` spam):** If you see `D`'s in your log or your signal looks "flat-topped" in the waterfall, it means the gain is too high. **Increase the Reference Level** (e.g., from -70 to -50) until the overflow stops.

 A good starting point for the Reference Level is typically between **-10 dBm and -30 dBm**.
 Adjust it based on your antenna and the strength of the signals in your environment.

-### 🔢 Sample Format (8-bit vs. 16-bit)
+### 🔢 Sample Format

-The device automatically uses different ADC sample resolutions depending on the selected sample rate to optimize performance.
-This driver handles the conversion automatically. 🤖

-- ⚡ For sample rates **greater than 64 MS/s**, the device will stream in **8-bit** format (CS8)
-- 🎯 For sample rates **at or below 64 MS/s**, the device will stream in **16-bit** format (CS16)

-The driver always converts the native samples to 32-bit complex floats (CF32) for the application, so this is handled transparently. ✨
+The device can stream samples in multiple native formats.
+This driver handles the conversion to the application-requested format automatically, but for best performance, you can select the native format explicitly.

+- **`CF32` (Complex Float 32-bit)**: 🚀 Best for performance if your application supports it, as it avoids CPU-intensive conversions on the host computer.
+- **`CS16` (Complex Signed 16-bit Integer)**: 🎯 Good balance of dynamic range and bandwidth.
+- **`CS8` (Complex Signed 8-bit Integer)**: ⚡️ Best for conserving USB bandwidth, but has lower dynamic range.

+By default (`AUTO` mode), the driver will select `CS8` for sample rates **> 62 MS/s** and `CS16` for rates **<= 62 MS/s**.
+You can override this behavior using the `native_format` stream argument, which is detailed in the "Driver Options" section.

 ## SoapyHarogic Driver Options

-This document outlines all the configurable options for the SoapyHarogic driver, for use in applications like GQRX, SDR++, GNU Radio, or via the command line with tools like SoapySDRUtil.
+This document outlines all the configurable options for the SoapyHarogic driver, for use in applications like GQRX, SDR++, GNU Radio, or via the command line with tools like `SoapySDRUtil`.

 ### Device Arguments